 I never heard the word pleasure uttered once.

-Many people agree that our desire to connect with each other is what makes us thrive, what makes us happy, yet pleasure based sex education seems less worthy, less important than the sex education around making babies.
+Many people agree that our desire to connect with each other is what makes us thrive.
+It is what makes us happy.
+In contrast, pleasure based sex education seems less worthy, less important than the sex education around making babies.

-In my sex education classes nothing was said about gender identity or status, sexuality, attraction or the different relationship styles.
+In my sex education classes I recall nothing being said about gender identity or status, sexuality, attraction or the different relationship styles.

-LGBT was not an acronym that I knew back then.
+LGBT was not an acronym I even knew back then.

-As for masturbation, that was at best discouraged and usually one for the boys.
+As for masturbation, it was certainly discouraged and usually one for the boys.

-The unspoken message I received was that the things I thought about, and the things I wanted to know more about and do were wrong.
+The unspoken message I received and continue to receive to this day is that the things I think about, and the things I want to know more about and do are wrong.